digiapulssi/graylog-proxy/README.md

 ## Usage

 The container requires PEM files for client and server certificates to establish secure communication to server.

-The server certificate PEM must contain full trust chain of certificates (including root CA certificate).
+The server certificate PEM must contain full trust chain of certificates (including root CA certificate) because proxy does not trust any root CAs by default.

 Client certificate PEM must contain the client certificate and issuer CA certificate followed by client's private key.
+See below on how to create private CA and client certificate.

 Copy the certificate PEM files for client (client.pem) and server (ca.pem) to docker host (suggested directory /etc/haproxy/cert) and modify their ownership